Blog > Here are the 10 Elements of Quality Team Meetings

 Did you enjoy this post?
 Share it with your network to spread these insider tips!
 Click a social icon and tag us @ArootahCoach

-An effective team meeting could be the linchpin for your team’s success.
-It could enable you to solve problems or brainstorm innovative ideas.
-Unfortunately, many people think meetings are tedious and ineffective.
-They aren’t wrong either.
 Studies indicate that leaders have become a little too trigger-happy in calling meetings.
-In fact, executives on average spend 23 hours a week in meetings.
-Today’s workplace is radically different from the 1960s, when executive spent 10 hours in meetings weekly.
+Executives on average spend 23 hours a week in meetings.
+Today’s workplace is radically different from the 1960s, when executives spent only about 10 hours in meetings weekly.

 After a certain point, these meetings can hardly be necessary or productive, so what’s the key to planning quality meetings that boost your team’s productivity and strengthen their collaboration?